How can I write a buyout agreement for a timeshare during divorce?

 Answer:

-Yes, you may make a contract on how to divide property that may be incorporated into the divorce decree and therefore becomes enforceable through the contempt power of the court.
-If it is not merged into the divorce decree, it is merely a private agreement and would need to be enforced through a breach of contract lawsuit.
+Yes, you can create a contract to divide property that may be included in the divorce decree, making it enforceable through the court's contempt power.
+If the agreement is not merged into the decree, it remains a private contract and would require enforcement through a breach of contract lawsuit.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.